RaphaelArkadyMeyerNYU/Ram900Hosting/index.md

 # News

+- \newicon Preprint available on arXiv: [_Near-Linear Sample Complexity for $L_p$ Polynomial Regression_](https://arxiv.org/abs/2211.06790), to appear at SODA 2023.

-- \newicon I'm visiting Purdue in early November to present my new research on the role of block size in Krylov Methods.
-It'll be November 2nd at the [TCS Seminar at Purdue](https://theorypurdue.wordpress.com/).
+- I gave a talk at the [TCS Seminar at Purdue](https://theorypurdue.wordpress.com/) in early November to present my new research on the role of block size in Krylov Methods.

+\begin{dropdown}{_Old News_}

+October 2022

-- \newicon New paper accepted at SODA 2023: _Near-Linear Sample Complexity for $L_p$ Polynomial Regression_!
+- New paper accepted at SODA 2023: _Near-Linear Sample Complexity for $L_p$ Polynomial Regression_!
 I just gave a talk on it last week Friday at the Grad Student Seminar at CDS (at NYU).

-\begin{dropdown}{_Old News_}

 September 2022